What is the Pace–Gilder Lehrman MA in American History Program?

 When is tuition due?

-The tuition deadline for the Summer 2021 Term I is June 1, 2021, and the deadline for Term II is July 1, 2021.
+The tuition deadline for the Spring 2022 semester is January 7, 2022.
 For students registering after the deadline, payment is due within 24 hours of registration.

 Are books provided or included in the tuition?